zardus/idalink/README.md

 - the whole thing lives in \_\_init\_\_.py.
 I feel that this is somehow dirty.
 - the detection for whether to use idal or idal64 is very simplistic (greps for 32 or 64 in the output of the file command) and probably needs to be improved
+- a random port between 40000 and 49999 is chosen for communication, with no error-checking.